 Service to the Institution (Unit, College, University)

 GVSU depends on its faculty members for the time, energy, and the leadership that will enable the university to accomplish its mission.
 It is only through the service activities of faculty that GVSU is able to sustain strong shared governance.
-In addition to committee work, service to both current and prospective students and to alumni are also valued service activities (Faculty Handbook).
+In addition to committee work, service to both current and prospective students and to alumni are also valued service activities (Regular Faculty Handbook).

 Examples of Service to the Institution include, but are not limited to:

 - Serving as a Unit Head or Assistant Unit Head

 - Chairing a major college or university committee

 - Chairing a professional conference, workshop, or lecture series to be held at GVSU

 - Extensive curriculum development

 - An elected role in the college faculty senate, faculty assembly, etc.

 - Serving on/chairing a search committee at the unit, college, or university level